andreeramosb/andreeramosb/README.md

 I enjoy working in teams, supporting my colleagues, and sharing what I learn throughout the process.

 * **I am committed to continuous learning and professional growth**
-- 🌱 I seek new challenges that help me grow
+- 🌱 I seek new challenges that help me grow.
-- ✔ I strive to make a positive impact on the projects I participate in
+- ✔ I strive to make a positive impact on the projects I participate in.
-- 🤝 I enjoy collaborating with and supporting my team at all times
+- 🤝 I enjoy collaborating with and supporting my team at all times.

 ## 🛠️ Skills